mohsensadr/OCD/README.md

 from OCD import *
 ```

-Given samples of two marginals X, Y, you can find the optimal pairing by first finding the optimal regularization parameter $epsilon$.
+Given samples of two marginals X, Y, you can find the optimal pairing by first finding the optimal regularization parameter $\epsilon$.
 Then, call the OCD solver via

 ```
 eps0 = find_opt_eps2(X, Y, log_eps_range=[-3,0], nepss = 400, perc=0.9998)